These mobile design guidelines will help the app designers to churn out of the box apps.

 Flurry analytics has declared an average user spends 5 hours every day on mobile.
 And that shows the reality that a vast amount of user’s time is spent either on the applications or the web.
 But not all the mobile applications are making it to the handsets of the users.
 And the apps that are there on users’ smartphones have something extraordinary.

 Image Source: Flurry

 Today’s users want a lot from a mobile application.
-Not only they look out for the latest UI design trends, but also the ease of interaction while engaging with the app, fast loading time, adoption of content, and the kind of actions included are primary for the success of the mobile application.
+Not only do they lookout for the latest UI design trends, but also the ease of interaction while engaging with the app, fast loading time, adoption of content, and the kind of actions included are primary for the success of the mobile application.
+That’s why mobile UI/UX design plays a crucial role in the development process.

 The standards for developing an application are high today.
 So, what exactly is considered as “good experience” for the users?
-Let’s get on to this journey that is going to explain to you the fundamentals of mobile app design and development.
+Let’s discuss in detail what goes into designing a mobile app, which will further explain the fundamentals of mobile UX design and development.

 If you want to cut out the clutter, add those elements only that are important.
-Try to be as minimalist as possible with the design implementation.
+Try to be as minimalist as possible with the mobile app design implementation.

 For instance, when a user is about to make a choice, allow users to take actions but with minimal options.

 Add the choices in a single frame and then dive further into the details in the next screen(s).